Chakwal District: Demographics

+Muslims formed the overwhelming majority at 1,722,147 (99.37%) while 0.63% of the population were from religious minorities, mainly Christians, who mostly live in Chakwal town.

-At the time of the 2017 census, 93.35% of the population spoke Punjabi, 4.40% Pashto and 1.63% Urdu as their first language.
+At the time of the 2023 census, 89.93% of the population spoke Punjabi, 7.01% Pashto and 2.15% Urdu as their first language.

 The local Punjabi dialects are Dhani and Awankari.

 Education

-Chakwal has a total of 1,199 government schools out of which 52 percent (627 schools) are for female students.
+Chakwal has a total of 1,140 government schools out of which 52.63% (600 schools) are for female students.
 The district has an enrollment of 181,574 in public sector schools.

 Educational institutions

-Educational institutions in the Chakwal District include:
+Notable Educational institutions in the Chakwal District include: